vdaas/web/content/docs/overview/component/lb-gateway.md

 Vald LB Gateway is responsible for:

 - Pass and load balancing requests to other Vald components
-- Control processing with timeout setting
+- Control processing with a timeout setting
 - Aggregate search results from each Vald Agent
 - Sort and combine into one search result